kmm1985/education/README.md

 ### Authorship
 This project is completely my own.
-All files found in [my github respository][46] were created by me, Kelvin M Maki<kelvin.maki@yahoo.com>, unless they were supplied as part of the [OCW][1] supplemental materials.
+All files found in [my github respository][46] were created by me, Kelvin M Maki, <kelvin.maki@yahoo.com>, unless they were supplied as part of the [OCW][1] supplemental materials.

 ### Licensing
 Unless otherwise specified, all files in this [repository][46] are to implicitly follow the following terms:

     Copyright 2016 (c) Kelvin M Maki <kelvin.maki@yahoo.com>
     This work is free. you may distribute and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
 See http://www.wtfpl.net/ for more details.

 [1]:http://ocw.mit.edu/index.htm
 [2]:http://catalog.mit.edu/degree-charts/computer-science-engineering-course-6-3/